nickfargo/state/README.md

       Writing: origin: 'Dirty', target: 'Saved', action: ->
 ```

 1. A “privileged” method `edit` is defined inside the constructor, closing over a private variable `text` to which it requires access.
-Later, when state is applied to the object, this method will be moved to the root state and replaced by a delegator.
+Later, when state is applied to the object, this method will be moved to the root state, and a delegator will be added to the object in its place.

 2. An overridden implementation of `edit`, while not closed over the constructor’s private variable `text`, is able to call up to the original implementation using `this.superstate().apply('edit')`.